destijl/community/contributors/design-proposals/encryption.md

 out, err := aead.Open(nil, nonce, cipherText, authenticatedData)
 ```

-## Key Generation

-For the 1.7 alpha there will be no key generation, the encryption provider
-simply expects a key to be passed in.
-Future versions could generate a random
-key, and display it one-time to the user, who would then be responsible for
-proper storage and safekeeping.

-## Key Distribution and Rotation
+## Key Generation Distribution and Rotation

-For the 1.7 alpha we want to support a simple distribution and rotation scheme.
+For the 1.7 alpha we want to support a simple user-driven key generation,
+distribution and rotation scheme.
+Automatic rotation may be achievable in the
+future.

 To enable key rotation a common pattern is to have keys used for resource
 encryption encrypted by another set of keys (Key Encryption Keys aka KEK).
 The